-BAF Programs Should Not Vary Drastically Across Similar Vessels & Trade Lanes
+Your 2020 BAF Strategy Should Not Vary Drastically Across Similar Vessels & Trade Lanes

-Consider a few of the world’s most traveled trade corridors – the Trans-Pacific lanes from Asia to the U.S. West and East Coast.
-Thus far in Q1 2020 bunker adjustment factor (BAF) pricing on these lanes fluctuated dramatically across various carrier programs.
-Across 10 different carrier programs, the BAF cost for a 40-foot container (FEU) going to the West Coast ranged from $270 to $570 per FEU.
-On the East Coast, the difference is even more pronounced when comparing BAF programs – with a range between $400 to $1,100 per FEU.
+Consider a few of the world’s most traveled trade corridors – the Trans-Pacific lanes from Asia to the U.S. West and U.S. East Coast.
+In Q1 2020 bunker adjustment factor (BAF) pricing on these lanes fluctuated dramatically across carrier programs.
+Across 10 different carrier programs, the bunker price for a 40-foot container (FEU) going to the West Coast ranged from $270 to $570 per FEU.
+On the East Coast, the difference is even more pronounced when comparing 2020 BAF programs – with a range between $400 to $1,100 per FEU.

-Even more perplexing are the BAF variances that exist within carrier alliances that often share vessels within the Trans-Pacific trade.
-Within one alliance with services to the west coast – there is more than a $110 difference among the respective carriers.
-On the east coast, the difference is once again more pronounced – with one alliance having more than $180 difference among the respective carriers.
+Even more perplexing are the BAF variances that exist within carrier alliances that often share vessels within Trans-Pacific trade.
+In one alliance that services the west coast there is more than a $110 difference among the respective carriers.
+On the east coast, the difference is once again more pronounced with more than $180 difference among respective carriers.

-When comparing numbers for the East and West Coast – carriers take drastically different approaches to account for the increased distance and fuel consumption within their BAF programs.
-Examining 9 different carrier programs the disparity becomes evident.
+When comparing numbers for the U.S.’s East and West Coast carriers take drastically different approaches to account for the increased distance and fuel consumption within their 2020 BAF programs.
+After examining 9 different carrier programs, the disparity becomes evident.
 One carrier requires just over $150 per FEU in additional fuel to go to the east coast compared to the west coast, while another is asking more than $570 per FEU.
 On a percentage basis, that works out to be an increase of nearly 60 percent and 130 percent respectively.

-Another counter-intuitive observation of the post-IMO 2020 landscape is the BAF pricing associated with carriers utilizing scrubbers.
+Another counter-intuitive observation of the post-IMO 2020 landscape is the BAF pricing associated with carriers utilizing exhaust gas cleaning systems, otherwise known as scrubbers.
 Carriers who have strategically invested in scrubbers for their vessels are still able to use the heavy IFO380 fuel, which is $100-$200/MT cheaper than very low sulfur fuel oil (VLSFO) options of other vessels—which would ideally translate to lower BAF pricing.

 On the contrary, these carriers have some of the highest BAF numbers among their peers.
 This suggests these carriers are looking to recoup the investment costs of their scrubbers in their BAF programs in lieu of transparent fuel cost programs.
 The projected payback period for the largest vessels could be as small as one to two years should HSFO to VLSFO differentials remain as wide as they are at present.